 From here, you can decide your next move(s) based on how tired you are:

-- Continue on Via Toledo and turn right immediately after Palazzo Lieto on Via Emanuele de Deo, then walk roughly to civic number 60: here you’ll be able to admire two amazing murals: one dedicated to Maradona, originally created by local artist Mario Filardi and recently renovated (including the Swarowski earring that was temporarily lost / stolen), and the other, entitled Pudicizia (‘Modesty’), by Argentinian artist Francisco Bosoletti.
-On your way back to Via Toledo, we suggest you wander a bit through the Quartieri Spagnoli (without getting lost!), as there are over 200 small graffitis by Cyop&Kaf to be found around this neighborhood.
+- Continue on Via Toledo and turn right, immediately after Palazzo Lieto on Via Emanuele de Deo, then walk roughly to civic number 60: here you’ll be able to admire two amazing murals: one dedicated to Maradona, originally created by local artist Mario Filardi and recently renovated, and the other, entitled “Pudicizia” (‘Modesty’), by Argentinian artist Francisco Bosoletti.
+On your way back to Via Toledo, we suggest you wander a bit through the Quartieri Spagnoli (without getting lost!), as there are over 200 small graffitis by Cyop & Kaf to be found around this neighborhood.

-- Once back on Via Toledo, continue until the Galleria Umberto I, famous (among other things!) for the tiny but delicious sfogliatella kiosk found at its entrance (Sfogliatella Mary), then on to Piazza del Plebiscito.
+- Once back on Via Toledo, continue until the Galleria Umberto I, famous (among other things!) for the tiny but delicious sfogliatella kiosk found at its entrance (Sfogliatella Mary), then continue until Piazza del Plebiscito.
 If you’re in the mood for a fancy break, you can take your coffee and sfogliatella at the Gran Caffé Gambrinus, probably the most famous and beautiful cafe in the city.

-- Walk back to Largo Enrico Berlinguer and take the metro to admire Toledo station and go back home / to another neighborhood.
-If you’re planning to reach the Vomero neighborhood, you can choose between the metro and the ‘funicolare’, the most typical of the city’s means of transportation.
-It stops in Piazza Augusteo (closer to Piazza Plebiscito than the Toledo metro station) and takes you to Piazzetta Fuga, a couple minutes away from Vomero’s central square, Piazza Vanvitelli.
+- Walk back to Largo Enrico Berlinguer and take the metro to admire Toledo station.
+If you’re planning to reach the Vomero neighborhood, you can choose between the metro and the funicular.
+The funicular stop (Funicolare Centrale) is in Piazza Augusteo (closer to Piazza Plebiscito than the Toledo metro station).
+The funicular will takes you to Piazzetta Fuga, a couple minutes away from Vomero’s central square, Piazza Vanvitelli.